Chart Color Schemes

 Holt displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-As evaluated in the latest Census, Holt's dwelling structure comprised 59.3% houses and 40.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Australian Capital Territory's 69.4% houses and 30.5% other dwellings.
-Home ownership in Holt was at 27.9%, with the remainder of dwellings either mortgaged (44.3%) or rented (27.9%).
-The median monthly mortgage repayment in Holt was $1,950, below the Australian Capital Territory average of $2,000.
-The median weekly rent figure for Holt was recorded at $396, compared to Australian Capital Territory's $430.
-Nationally, Holt's mortgage repayments are higher than the Australian average of $1,863, while rents exceed the national figure of $375.
+The dwelling structure in Holt, as per the latest Census evaluation, consisted of 59.3% houses and 40.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to the Australian Capital Territory's (ACT) figures of 69.4% houses and 30.5% other dwellings.
+In Holt, home ownership stood at 27.9%, with mortgaged dwellings making up 44.3% and rented dwellings accounting for 27.9%.
+The median monthly mortgage repayment in the area was $1,950, lower than the ACT average of $2,000.
+The median weekly rent figure in Holt was recorded at $396, compared to the ACT's $430.
+Nationally, Holt's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing